rasmusab/officialcocktails/officialcocktails.com/content/cocktails/lemon_drop_martini.md

 ![](/cocktail-images/lemon_drop_martini.jpeg)

-## Directions for how to make a Lemon drop martini
+## Directions for how to make the Lemon drop martini

 1. Pour 30 ml of vodka citron into a cocktail shaker.
 2. Add 20 ml of triple sec into the cocktail shaker.